 In this study, they conceptualized quitting as a process (a journey) someone goes through in several stages – not as a one-time event.
 They considered the quitters would journey through four stages: from pre-contemplation to contemplation, action, and maintenance.
 Based on that premise, the participants were grouped into the following categories:

-- Pre-contemplators (Immotives): those who smoked but had no intention of quitting; “there is nothing that I need to change”.
+- This group were those who smoked but had no intention of quitting; “There is nothing that I need to change”

 - Long-term quitters: those who had not smoked more than 6 months

 - Relapsers: those who attempted during the year before the study but failed.

 Their study did not limit just to describing the stages only; they wanted to find out how these volunteers “processed their cognitive and emotional challenges” throughout the stages.

 Based on their prior knowledge, the researchers defined ten processes of change.
 These consisted of five cognitive and affective constructs while the rest were behavioural.
 The following were those according to their published paper with a sample item for each variable.

 Cognitive and affective processes

 - Consciousness-raising (getting the facts): “I look for information related to smoking”.

 - Social liberation (notice public support): “I notice public places have set aside places for non-smokers”.

 - Self-reevaluation (creating a new self-image): “My dependence on smoking makes me disappointed in myself”.